Graduate Degree Procedures

 - Entrance to the Ph.D. program will be subject to the following academic requirement:

-- To qualify formally for the Ph.D. program, students satisfying the Ph.D. academic requirement must also pass the Oral Qualifying examination.
-This examination is held at the end of May after the second semester, and will test their potential in identifying and investigating significant research questions and the depth of their understanding and intellectual integration of the materials covered in the seven approved courses.
+- In Year 1, to qualify formally for the Ph.D. program, students satisfying the Ph.D. academic requirement must also pass the Oral Qualifying examination.
+This examination is held at the end of May after the second semester, and will test their potential in identifying and investigating significant research questions and the depth of their understanding and intellectual integration of the materials covered in the 7 approved courses.

 - The minimum time required for the Ph.D. degree for a student entering with an MSE or equivalent degree is two calendar years.
 The average time for a combined MSE/Ph.D. program is four and a half to five years.
 It is considered unusual for a Ph.D. program to extend more than five years, and financial support will not be continued beyond five years without careful consideration and formal action by the Graduate Group Committee based on the availability of funding.